yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations/2019-05-01-Introduction-to-QC-and-TQC-Side-Notes-on-Simulations.md

 ---

+**Smarty**: I am skeptical about <a>Sassy</a>'s Point.
+I think it has been theoretically proven that QC (with T-gate) will out perform CC.
+Yet I could not find a way to disproof your proposal.

-**Smarty**: Okay, **`Dummy`** made a very good point.
+And **`Dummy`** made a very good point.
 So what I was wondering have already been proven by the paper in such an abstract level: you don't even need to consider which type of QC you are using (be that QC or TQC), classical simulation can only utilize Clifford gates, which is not capable of performing arbitrary quantum algorithms.
 Thus quantum computers are indeed more capable than a computer.

----

 ==what can/connot be done with only Clifford gates?
 Shor?
-Grover?==
+Grover?== Couldn't find any real world algorithms.

 ---